rkteddy/channel-Lipschitzness-based-pruning/README.md

 Source code of ***Data-free Backdoor Removal based on Channel Lipschitzness***, in European Conference on Computer Vision (**ECCV**), 2022.

+Please refer to [this repository](https://github.com/RJ-T/NIPS2022_EP_BNP) for the source code of our NIPS 2022 paper Pre-activation Distributions Expose Backdoor Neurons.

 ![](channel-lips.png "illustration of channel lipschitz constant")

 ## Abstract